 Keyword tracking implies figuring out which keywords generate what type of traffic and which ones bring you the greatest profit.
-Google Analytics can also tell you the revenue that each keyword is generating, if the keywords is provided, and how much time a visitor has spent on your site.
+Google Analytics can also tell you the revenue that each keyword is generating if the keywords are provided, and how much time a visitor has spent on your site.

 The measure of intelligence is the ability to change, so if the new SEO implies unoptimization, webmasters will have no other choice but to up their game and go along with the new rules.